spiffe/spiffe/standards/SPIFFE_Federation.md

 Clients SHOULD periodically poll the endpoint for updates because the contents are expected to [change over time][4] - key validity periods on the order of weeks or even days is commonplace.
 Clients SHOULD poll at a frequency equal to the value of the bundle’s `spiffe_refresh_hint`, in seconds.
 If not set, a reasonably low default value should apply - five minutes is recommended.

 ### 4.2.
 Managing Fetched Bundles
-Clients of the bundle endpoint MUST store the latest SPIFFE bundle each time it is retrieved.
+Clients of the bundle endpoint SHOULD store the latest SPIFFE bundle each time it is retrieved.
 The sequence number field of the trust bundle SHOULD be used when comparing the freshness or ordering of two trust bundles.
 If the trust bundle omits the sequence number, operators SHOULD consider the most recently retrieved bundle to be up-to-date.

 Operators MAY locally update the SPIFFE bundle of a foreign trust domain at any time.
 In this case, the locally updated version of the bundle is considered the latest until replaced by a subsequent refresh.